How to reinstall macOS High Sierra step-by-step

 Before You Begin: Back Up Your Data

 Although the process of reinstalling is safe, it is still recommended to back up your data.
-Should something go wrong, you’ll be able to easily restore all necessary files.
+Should something go wrong, you’ll be able to restore all necessary files easily.

 Once you’ve backed up your files and cleaned your Mac, you’re ready to reinstall macOS High Sierra.